Trinity College suspends in-person classes after ‘significant increase’ of COVID-19 cases

 HARTFORD, Conn.
-(WTNH) — Trinity College administrators sent a letter to students, faculty and staff on Wednesday announcing that the school is suspending all in-person classes through at least Monday, October 12.
+(WTNH) — Trinity College administrators sent a letter to students, faculty, and staff on Wednesday announcing that the school is suspending all in-person classes through at least Monday, Oct.
+12.

 The move comes as 21 students have tested positive for coronavirus in tests conducted on Monday, Oct.
 5, and Tuesday, Oct.
 6. The letter refers to the increase in cases as “significant.”